Subhajit25Mondal/Zomato-ThinkFood/README.md

 # Zomato-ThinkFood
-ThinkFood is a website that helps you to find your top restaurants around your specified loaction.
+ThinkFood is a website that helps you to find your top restaurants around your specified location.
 Its fast and FREE.
-You can also book your table from Zomato
+You can also compare the BEST PRICE and book your table from Zomato.

 # Quick Links
  1. [Screenshots](#screenshots)